The American Samoa Coalition against Domestic and Sexual Violence is applauding moves make stalking a crime in the territory.

 American Samoa Government officials are urging lawmakers to approve legislation that would make stalking a crime, saying the bill could prevent deaths.

-The secretary of the Coalition, Alu Iuli, says she's thrilled legislation for stalking is being considered.
+The secretary of the American Samoa Coalition against Domestic and Sexual Violence, Alu Iuli says she's thrilled legislation for stalking is being considered.

 She says issues relating to violence and stalking needs to take be take more seriously in American Samoa.